therealozp/class-notes/comp arch/inside the processor.md

 ### memories
 to fetch instructions or read/write words, the memories need to be 32-bits wide.
 ### control
-sends out the necessary control lines inside the datapath indicating which components to fire on different types of instructions.
+sends out the necessary control signals inside the datapath indicating which components to fire on different types of instructions.

+a signal is **asserted** when its logical state is true, and **de-asserted** when it is false/unknown.

+behavior with the 1-bit control MUX:
+- when the selection bit is set (1), the MUX selects the input corresponding to 1.
+- otherwise, it will select the data line coming into 0.

 - **`Branch`**: determines whether a branch is to be taken.
 - **`RegWrite`**: enable writing to a register file.